m4dzix/currency-converter-react/README.md

 # Currency Converter

+### INFO: Currently converter is not working on `live` version because GitHubPages is blocking non-https sources.

 Simple currency converter.
 Allows check the value of different currencies.
 Second project made during frontend developer cours on [“youcode.pl”](https://youcode.pl).
 To created this project I used API from [http://exchangeratesapi.io/](http://exchangeratesapi.io/)